Strippit & G. E. HI-ACK Servo Drives

 that goes Across the Top of the Servo Panel.

-The 3 Drives had
+3 Drives had 6 Big Ribbon-Wire Power Resistors,

-on Top of the Servo Panel.
+Side by Side, on Top Servo Panel.

 Power Supply & Regeneration Board

+Model 3 Drive used PSRG3 Power Supply Regen Board.
 This Board, 1 per Multi-axis System, supplies Low Voltage D.C.
-Power to the Control Boards,
+Power to Control Boards, handles Fault-Inhibits, & Controls SCR Regeneration Circuits.

-The Improved Model 3A Drive used the PSRG5 Power Supply and Regen Board to do the same Servo System Power, Inhibit, and Regeneration functions.
+The Improved Model 3A Drive used PSRG5 Power Supply Regen Board to do the same

-PSRG3 and PSRG5 are Completely Different Boards, and are Not Interchangeable.
+PSRG3 and PSRG5 are Completely Different Boards, and are Not Interchangeable!

 Servo Control Boards

-If you have any old PWMC5 & PWMC6 type Boards
+If you have any Old PWMC5 & PWMC6 Type Boards

-laying around, Do Not Use Them,
+laying around, Do NOT Use Them!!!
+They are

-as they are likely to Blow-Out the Power Modules!
+Unreliable and likely to Blow-Out Power Modules!!!

 There are 2 Fault LED lights on these Boards that are Normally-Off.
-An LED "ON" means a "Over-Current" Fault, usually caused by, a Bad Servo Control Board, a Bad Power Module, Bad Servo Motor, or Bad
+An LED "ON" means a "Over-Current" Fault, usually caused by, a Bad Servo Control Board, Bad Power Module, Bad Servo Motor, or Bad

 (Short-Circuit) in Wiring to Motor.

-There are also "False LED Trips" sometimes on some Machines caused by Electrical-Noise from Poor Internal Machine Wiring-Layout, Bad Suppressors, or Arcing in the Machine somewhere.
+There are also "False LED-Trips" sometimes on some Machines caused by Electrical-Noise from Poor Internal Machine Wiring-Layout, Bad Suppressors, or Arcing in the Machine somewhere.

 These "False Trips" Can be Very Difficult to find.

-Note!
-There are Components on these Boards that
+There are Components on these Boards that Wear-Out in Old Age, and can cause Very Expensive Servo Failures!

-The Model 2 was a 90 volt DC PWM (Pulse Width Modulated) Servo System that was Widely Used, and was in Production from about 1974 to the late 1980's.
+The Model 2 was a 90 volt DC PWM (Pulse Width Modulated) Servo System that was Widely Used, and was

-Each Axis Servo Drive had its own Chassis, which held 1 or 2 Power-Slice Boards, a Control Board on the Right-Side, and the Various capacitors, resistors, contactors, and other miscellaneous parts.
+Each Axis Servo Drive had its own Chassis, which held 1 or 2 Power-Slice Boards, a Control Board on Right-Side, and Various capacitors, resistors, contactors, and other miscellaneous parts.
 So, if you had a 3 Axis CNC Machine

 Model 2 Drives were used on following Strippit Machines;

-FC750, FC750/2, FC1000, FC1000/2, FC1250/30, FC1250/45, FC1250/45/72, FC1250/30/1500, FC1250/30/1500 LASERTOOL, FC1250/30/1500 LASERCENTER, FC1500/45, BLANKING CENTER, AND FC75/30.
+FC750, FC750/2, FC1000, FC1000/2, FC1250/30, FC1250/45, FC1250/45/72, FC1250/30/1500, FC1250/30/1500 LASERTOOL, FC1250/30/1500 LASERCENTER, FC1500/45, BLANKING CENTER, and FC75/30.

-Power-Slice Boards
+Model-2 Power-Slice Boards

-As Boards were in Production for about 15 years, they Evolved somewhat, and Periodically the Updated Boards received New Version Names.
+As Boards were in Production for about 20+ years, they Evolved somewhat, and

 For the most part, they are all Backwards Compatible.
-Example, a Newer PWMU-2B could replace an Old Original PWMP-2 Board.
-Following are the 5 Power-Slice Board Types;
+Example, a Newer PWMU-2B could replace an

 Power Supply &